yjbanov/butterfly/README.md

 A web framework for Dart based on Flutter's widget model.
 The goal of the project is conceptual and data model compatibility with Flutter.
 An explicit non-goal is "write once, run anywhere".
+Butterfly shares no code with Flutter.

 *Disclaimer: This is a personal experiment.
 This is not an official Google product.*